nyashaushe/ruscles-website/IMAGE_UPDATES_SUMMARY.md

 - ✅ Professional, high-quality photography
 - ✅ Consistent visual branding
 - ✅ Improved user experience and engagement
-- ✅ Better representation of Ruscles Investments' services
+- ✅ Better representation of Ruscle Investments' services

 All images are now production-ready and will significantly enhance the visual appeal and professionalism of the website!